MDST 3710 – Fall, 2021 – Meets: TuTh 12:30pm – 1:45pm

 “Comics” have had a long history in global print and media culture, discussed at various points under a variety of names/forms: comic strips, comic books, graphic novels, sequential art, la bande dessinée, manga, fumetti, and so on.
 In this course, we will discuss the multiple histories of these media, their connection to and reflection in other media, and their own unique genres, movements, and forms.
 Comics will be positioned here as a vibrant medium rooted in pulp entertainment but also as worthy of serious scholarly and critical evaluation.

 First, we will explore the forms and “language” of comics, and gain some experience making “minicomics” of our own.
-Next, we will learn about comics’ genres, industries, and distribution, with a dual focus on understanding the dominance of the superhero tradition, but also reactions to and reactions against this dominant genre of American comic.
-Throughout the term, our focus will be on understanding form, understanding history, and then exploring multiple perspectives on these media.
+Next, we will learn about comics’ history through a look at its evolution of genres, media industries, and forms of distribution.
+Throughout the term, our focus will balance understanding form, understanding history, and then exploring multiple critical perspectives on these media.

-If you have any questions about this or any other course (or anything else on this website), please don’t hesitate to email Dr. Duncan at his first name dot his last name [at] virginia.edu.
+If you have any questions about this or any other course (or anything else on this website), please don’t hesitate to email Dr. Duncan at sean dot duncan [at] virginia [dot] edu.